Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Introduction

-The presented studies tend to primarily focus either on the vision component, sometimes neglecting or oversimplifying vehicle dynamics~\cite{CoutureCCRV2010, Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA}, or on the control aspect, often abstracting the use of generic onboard sensors~\cite{Jacquet2022RAL, kratky2021aerialfilming, AlcantaraRAS2021}.
-Failing to consider both vision and control aspects in the design of an~\ac{hsi} framework can result in severe failures.
-For instance, shortcomings in estimating human position (attributed to, e.g., unbalanced camera vibration or motion blur) can compromise system stability, leading to crashes and potentially endangering the operator.
-Furthermore, none of the aforementioned studies~\cite{kratky2021aerialfilming, Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA, Jacquet2022RAL, Macchini2021RAL, CoutureCCRV2010, MonajjemiIROS2013, zhang2016gazeSelection, AlcantaraRAS2021} have addressed the challenge of integrating onboard gesture recognition modules within the~\ac{uav} formation control scheme.
-Additionally, the majority of these methods~\cite{Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA, Jacquet2022RAL, Macchini2021RAL, CoutureCCRV2010, MonajjemiIROS2013} are evaluated indoors without accounting for external elements, such as lighting conditions and wind gusts, and often rely on off-board computation that could introduce notable delays in real-world scenarios.
+Despite these advances, integrating these technologies into cohesive systems for human-\ac{uav} teams operating in complex, real-world environments remains underexplored~\cite{BonattiJFR2020}.
+Current studies often focus heavily on the vision component, sometimes neglecting or oversimplifying the dynamics of \acp{uav} or introducing unrealistic assumptions on the environment~\cite{CoutureCCRV2010, Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA, akash2022icuas}, or they focus on control aspects without adequately leveraging onboard sensor data~\cite{Jacquet2022RAL, kratky2021aerialfilming, AlcantaraRAS2021}.
+This lack of a holistic approach in designing~\ac{hsi} frameworks can lead to critical failures.
+For instance, inaccuracies in estimating human position due to factors like unbalanced camera vibration or motion blur can compromise system stability, potentially resulting in crashes and endangering the operator.
+Moreover, most previous studies~\cite{Nagi2014IROS, Abdi2023ICRA, Macchini2021RAL, MonajjemiIROS2013, XuTVCG2018, HoIROS2021} have not adequately addressed the challenge of integrating onboard gesture recognition modules within the~\ac{uav} formation control schemes.
+Additionally, many of these methods rely on offboard computation~\cite{Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA, Macchini2021RAL, CoutureCCRV2010, MonajjemiIROS2013} and have been evaluated only in indoor environments \cite{Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA, Jacquet2022RAL, Macchini2021RAL, CoutureCCRV2010, MonajjemiIROS2013}, often without considering external factors such as variable lighting conditions, non-ideal self-localization, and wind gusts.

+Proactive motion capture with \acp{uav} has been explored in some studies~\cite{XuTVCG2018, Saini2019ICCV, Price2018RAL}, but these works often lack robust obstacle avoidance strategies, limiting their effectiveness in complex environments.
+Recent advancements in 3D human pose reconstruction have begun to address these challenges~\cite{Tallamraju2019RAL, HoIROS2021}.
+However, these works primarily focus on optimizing viewpoint configurations for human reconstruction and neglect aspects of the \ac{hsi} and the corresponding features essential for enabling intuitive and responsive human-\ac{uav} interaction in real-time scenarios.